VAR Model Estimation Overview

 Examine Stability of AR Polynomial

-When you enter the name of a fitted model at the command line, you obtain a object summary.
+When you enter the name of a fitted model at the command line, you obtain an object summary.
 In the Description row of the summary (which shows the value of the Description property), varm indicates whether the VAR model (or, the AR polynomial of the model) is stable.

 Another way to determine whether a VAR model is stationary of the VAR model is to create a lag operator polynomial object using the estimated autoregression coefficients (see LagOp), and then passing the lag operator to the isStable function.